bagley/wptool/README.md

     wpurl oldurl newurl

+Set the siteurl to [url]

+	--setsite [url]

+Set the homeurl to [url]

+	--sethome [url]

+You may also use --site and --home to get just the siteurl and home.

 *Note: If the URL does not start with 'http://' or 'https://' it will automatically be prepended with 'http://'..*

 ---------